seban-slt/antyajek/readme.md

 This software must be run from DOS on original Atari hardware.
 It reads data from cassette and writes the file segments to disk in Atari binary DOS format.
 A functioning `"D:"` device (disk drive) is required, hence the need for DOS.

 If you're using an emulator (with turbo tape support enabled), you can use the program without DOS.
-However, you must enable a virtual hard disk and configure the virtual `"H:"` device to act as the `"D:"` device.
+However, you must enable a virtual hard disk and configure the `"H:"` device ~~to act as the `"D:"` device~~ — starting from version **1.4**, the program allows selecting `"H:"` directly.

 The data buffer depends on the MEMLO value.
 The program uses the following memory regions: